JazzJE/k-means-image-compression/README.md

 # Usage

-1. Run the executable generated in the `build` directory.
-2. Use the GUI to load an image, set the number of clusters, and compress an image
+1. Use the GUI to load an image, set the number of clusters, and compress an image
-3. Save any compressed images that you want to keep
+2. Save any compressed images that you want to keep
 	- The compressed image will be saved in a custom .dat format within a default directory named `transformed_images` in the root project directory (this directory is created upon first execution of the program)
-4. Display any previously saved compressed images by loading the .dat files inside of the "Display Image" option of the GUI
+3. Display any previously saved compressed images in high quality

 # Example